-Each year a faculty member is informed of the salary for the forthcoming year in a letter that is accompanied by a detailed statement of compensation.
-Changes in compensation generally are effective on September 1 for faculty members performing academic-year duties and on July 1 for those performing duties over the fiscal-year.
+Whether employed by Vanderbilt University and/or by Vanderbilt University Medical Center, each year a faculty member is informed of the salary for the forthcoming year in a letter that is accompanied by a detailed statement of compensation.
+Changes in compensation generally are effective on September 1 for faculty members performing academic-year duties and on July 1 for those performing duties over the fiscal year.